 The Science Curriculum from Primary to Secondary School

 The curriculum of the science subject has been strategically designed from early education to middle school.
 The curriculum has been designed with the age and capabilities of the students in mind.
 In primary school, students explore their environment.
 They study living things, energy, forces, and the care of the environment.
 At this age, children may not grasp the complexities of chemistry, biology, and physics.
 However, students in middle school can understand these subjects best.
+Another similar subject is mathematics where students are given a foundation and more in-depth mathematics topics are taught in college or further studies.
 Students who proceed to study science in college further explore what they learned in secondary school but with greater detail.

 To kickstart a student’s journey in science, a tuition centre might be the last place on your mind.
 However, at Indigo Science Tuition Centre, they introduce science concepts in a way that is exam-friendly and in an interesting manner.
 If you are looking for a Secondary Science Tuition Centre, you should check out their site today.

 In this article, Peter McGuire discusses what students learn from the science curriculum.

 Inquiry-based learning in primary school and the use of role models in Middle School

 “Science education has come a long way.
 Before the primary school’s last major revision, almost 20 years ago, science education was patchy at best while, at the same time, the post-primary syllabus was centred around facts with very little experimentation or focus on the scientific method.
 Today, educators and policymakers recognize the importance of engaging young minds from an early age.” read more here